How will I be notified if I have been accused of sexual misconduct?

 Will my parents be notified about my alleged sexual misconduct incident?

-The university does not contact parents of students involved in sexual misconduct incidents.
+The university does not contact the parents of students involved in sexual misconduct incidents.
 However, the university will be able to share the details of your case with your permission and if you complete a FERPA release for your parent or guardian.
-We encourage students to tell their parents or guardians about these type of incidents.
+We encourage students to tell their parents or guardians about these types of incidents.

 What if other students start to harass or treat me differently because I have been accused of alleged sexual misconduct?

 Retaliation is strictly prohibited and we take allegations of retaliation against anyone seriously.
 Please document and share any instances of retaliation with the Title IX investigators so the appropriate measures can take place.